harvard-edge/Wake_Vision/experiments/experiments_with_other_clasess/wake_vision/README.md

 sudo docker run -it --rm -v "$(pwd):/tmp" -w /tmp wake_vision:download python build_wake_vision_with_other_targets.py Gondola
 ```

-Note: It does not apply Wake Vision pre-processing for standardized evaluation.
+**Note**: It does not apply Wake Vision pre-processing for standardized evaluation.
 See appendix J of Wake Vision paper for further information: https://arxiv.org/pdf/2405.00892

 ---